fury-gl/fury/docs/source/posts/2024/2024-06-26-week3-wachiou-bouraima.rst

 For week 4, I plan to:

 * Continue refining the ``warn_on_args_to_kwargs`` decorator based on feedback from my Peers `Iñigo Tellaetxe Elorriaga <https://github.com/itellaetxe>`_, `Robin Roy <https://github.com/robinroy03>`_, `Kaustav Deka <https://github.com/deka27>`_, my guide: `Serge Koudoro <https://github.com/skoudoro>`_ and the other community members.
-* Apply the ``warn_on_args_to_kwargs`` decorator to all the remaining modules and update all the unitests of these modules too, to respect the desired format.
+* Apply the ``warn_on_args_to_kwargs`` decorator to all the remaining modules and update all the unit tests of these modules too, to respect the desired format.
-* Dive deep intp the lazy loading functionality based on my research to optimize performance.
+* Dive deep into the lazy loading functionality based on my research to optimize performance.
-* Further engage in code reviews to support my peers and improve our project
+* Further engage in code reviews to support my peers and improve our project.

 Did I get stuck?
 ----------------

-I didn't get stuck
+I didn't get stuck.

 Thank you for following my progress.
 Your feedback is always welcome.